joshkgarber/kumpel/README.md

 ## What is Kumpel?

 Kumpel is a terminal-based program which helps you to understand written German texts.
 It's a guided learning experience consisting of back-and-forth conversational style content.
 It's not intended to be a complete solution to learning German as it focuses on one aspect of language learning - reading (comprehension).
-The aim is to improve the user's ability to understand German texts in written form.
-You can also use it to practice listening and speaking to some extent, but it's not the primary purpose of the app.

 ## Why use Kumpel?